Channel drift: Broadcast

-In order to attract audiences who would donate to stations, which, in turn, purchased programming from other stations and producers in the PBS system, program managers felt increasingly that it was necessary to reduce the proportion of cultural and informational shows on the adult schedule, in order to appeal to a wider audience than a small, highly educated cohort.
-This especially became the case during pledge drives, which were imagined to be times when non-regular viewers could be appealed to with special programming.
-With the aging (and eventual death) of audiences who were the most enthusiastic for more serious (and heretofore customary) fare, it was felt that younger viewers with more disposable income would be more interested in programs akin to those they were accustomed to on commercial television rather than formats such as classical dramas (a number of them imports from the British Broadcasting Corporation) and documentaries on sometimes arcane subjects.
-This led to the introduction of things like lifestyle-oriented shows featuring hobbies like gardening, cooking, and home repair; specialty or niche informational programs like the Nightly Business Report and The Charlie Rose Show; reruns of certain former commercial TV shows (e.g., The Lawrence Welk Show, National Geographic specials); and British-import situation comedies (a la Are You Being Served?, Monty Python's Flying Circus).
-This amounted to exchanging what is termed as "high-brow" material for a more "middle-brow" approach to programming, while avoiding conspicuously mass-appeal formats such as adult-oriented game shows, action-oriented crime dramas, sensationalistic news magazines, and celebrity-driven talk shows.
-By the 1990s and 2000s, pledge drives became mainly reliant on fare such as TJ Lubinsky's nostalgic music specials (which themselves focus on oldies and adult standards music largely abandoned by commercial outlets) and self-help seminars of often questionable integrity (the latter were in fact not officially sanctioned by PBS and even rebuked by the network's ombudsman).
-Despite the stated aims to appeal to a non-elderly audience, PBS could not keep up, it seemed to many, with rapid developments in cable television, which began offering alternatives to viewers that were generally more sensationalistic and visually compelling than the staid, restrained traditions of the public medium.
-Some of those new networks in fact began aping the "how-to" and lifestyle formats that originally became popular via PBS (e.g., HGTV, Food Network).
-That competition, in turn, began to influence programmers to even further diminish or outright remove any shows considered "stuffy" or slow-paced, which eliminated several long-running staples of the network (e.g., Firing Line [original version], Wall Street Week).
+To attract audiences who would donate to stations—which, in turn, purchased programming from other stations and producers within the PBS system—program managers increasingly felt it necessary to reduce the proportion of cultural and informational shows to appeal to a broader audience beyond a small, educated cohort.
+This especially became the case during pledge drives, thought to be times when non-regular viewers could be appealed to with special programming.
+With the aging of audiences who were the most enthusiastic for more serious fare, it was felt that younger viewers with more disposable income would be more interested in programs more similar to commercial television, rather than formats such as classical dramas (including imports from the British Broadcasting Corporation) and documentaries.
+This led to the introduction of things like lifestyle-oriented shows featuring hobbies like gardening, cooking, and home repair; specialty or niche informational programs like the Nightly Business Report and The Charlie Rose Show; reruns of certain former commercial TV shows (e.g., The Lawrence Welk Show, National Geographic specials); and British and Canadian-import situation comedies (a la Are You Being Served?, Monty Python's Flying Circus, The Red Green Show).
+This amounted to exchanging what is termed as "high-brow" material for a more "middle-brow" approach to programming, while avoiding conspicuously mass-appeal formats such as game shows, crime dramas, sensationalistic news, and celebrity talk shows.
+By the 1990s and 2000s, pledge drives became mainly reliant on content such as TJ Lubinsky's nostalgic music specials (themselves focusing on oldies and adult standards music) and self-help seminars of often-questionable integrity (the latter were in fact not officially sanctioned by PBS and even rebuked by the network's ombudsman).
+Despite the stated aims to appeal to a non-elderly audience, PBS could not keep up with rapid developments in cable television, which had begun offering generally more sensationalistic and visually compelling media.
+Some of those new networks in fact began to adopt the "how-to" and lifestyle formats that originally became popular via PBS (e.g., HGTV, Food Network).
+That competition, in turn, began to influence programmers to even further diminish or outright remove any shows considered "stuffy" or slow-paced, which eliminated several long-running staples of the network (e.g., Firing Line [original version] and Wall Street Week).